 of all parcels of land with frontage along the proposed scenic roadway segment.

-criteria set forth in subsection (d) of this section, which support the scenic roadway designation
+set forth in subsection (d) of this section, which support the scenic roadway designation and

 shall hold a public hearing on the scenic roadway designation request.
 The recommendations of